-John F. Raffensperger is a senior operations researcher at the RAND Corporation and professor at the Pardee RAND Graduate School.
+John F. Raffensperger is a senior operations researcher at the RAND Corporation and a professor at the Pardee RAND Graduate School.

 Raffensperger, John F., and Mark W. Milke, Smart Markets for Water Resources: A Manual for Implementation, Springer, 2017